Summary

 # Install Kind and not feasible to use

-.
+And I switched to use another cluster implement kind.
 However, after I installed it, the performance of running sudo-level commands becomes really poor.

-service, a high chance that the reason is it.
+By now IDK exactly the reason contributing to this poor performance.
+Since it only happens after I started kind service, a high chance that the reason is it.
 Or another reason can be, the credits of lightsail are all consumed.